bio-jack/PathFindPy/README.md

 ## Note on invalid inputs

 I wasn't sure whether to handle the cases in which users input invalid input for the grid- in a proper scenario I obviously would, but I didn't want to overdo it for the purpose of the assignment.
-Just wanted to make it clear that I would when designing a system in a work setting.
+Just wanted to make it clear that I would when designing a system in an industry setting.

 ## Additional test cases